lesenelir/lesenelir.me/README.md

 # Lesenelir.me

 ## Introduction

-This project is about a personal website and personal configuration.
+This project is a collection of my personal projects and tools, primarily focused on TypeScript and web development.

 ## Projects